Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.stages(i: number)`{: .language-javascript }: Sets the number of growth stages the block has, should be a number between 1 and 6, defaults to `4`
 - `.doubleStages(i: number)`{: .language-javascript }: Sets the number of stages the crop has in its top state, should be a number between 1 and 6, defaults to `4`
 - `.requiresStick(required: boolean)`{: .language-javascript }: Determines if the crop needs a stick to grow
+- `.deadBlock(deadCrop: Consumer<DeadCropBlockBuidler>)`{: .language-javascript }: Sets the properties of the crop's dead block.
+Accepts a consumer with the same methods as the default block builder and:
+    - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
+    - `.models(models: BiConsumer<DeadModelVariant, ModelGenerator>)`{: .language-javascript }: Sets the model generation for the dead crop.
+Accepts a callback with two parameters.
+The second parameter is a model generator and the first has the following methods:
+        - `.variant()`{: .language-javascript }: A string.
+The variant key used for the model in the blockstate file
+        - `.mature()`{: .language-javascript }: A boolean.
+If the variant in operation represents a mature state
+        - `.bottom()`{: .language-javascript }: A boolean.
+If the variant in operation represents a bottom state
+        - `.stick()`{: .language-javascript }: A boolean.
+If the variant in operation represents a a state with `stick=true`.
+Only relevant if `.requiresStick(true)`{: .language-javascript } has been called

 #### Example